CS-DS-125/125book/source/02-ValuesAndVariables/IntroExample.rst

    file.close()

-   print("{} words start with '{}'.".format(count, countchar))
+   print(f"{count} words start with '{countchar}'.")

-In these remaining lines, we see a print statement, but with an oddly-formed string, and something to do with the ``file`` variable above, whose meaning can be guessed from the names used and the context, but for which we have no precise interpretation yet.
+In these remaining lines, we see a print statement, but with an oddly-formed string, and something to do with the ``file`` variable above.
+The meaning of these can be guessed from the names used and the context, but we have no precise interpretation for them yet.